wp-plugins/miniorange-login-with-eve-online-google-facebook/readme.txt

 * First version with supported applications as EVE Online and Google.

 == Upgrade Notice ==

+= 1.5 =
+* Fixed bug where user was not redirecting to EVE Online in some php versions.

 = 1.4 =
 * Bug fixes